STEP 1: Do You Qualify?

 It also provides an additional opportunity for applicants to ask questions concerning the program, the application process, selection process, build process, and any other questions you may have.

 STEP 5: Application Review and Recommendation

-- The FSC recommends for approval by the Board of Directors of Essex County Habitat for Humanity families to become homeowners for the houses being built in the application cycle.
+- The FSC presents the recommended families to the Board of Directors of Essex County Habitat for approval to become homeowners for the houses being built in the application cycle.

 STEP 6: Congratulations, Your Partnership with Habitat Begins!

 If you are chosen as a Future Habitat Homeowner, you will be notified by phone.